material-foundation/flutter-packages/packages/README.md

-A collection of packages for applying adaptive behavior to Flutter apps:
+A collection of packages for applying adaptive behavior from Material Design to Flutter apps.

 Package | pub
 --- | ---